dznl/fontdozenalizer/README.md

 So for example

 ```
-$ python3 addglyphs.py Arial.ttf ArialEnriched.ttf
+$ python3 addglyphs.py Arial.ttf ArialDozenalized.ttf
 ```

-will read an existing file called `Arial.ttf` and produce a new file named `ArialEnriched.ttf` containing the additional dozenal glyphs.
+will read an existing file called `Arial.ttf` and produce a new file named `ArialDozenalized.ttf` containing the additional dozenal glyphs.